Juan de Marcos González: Biography

 González became a key member of the Buena Vista Social Club, using his contacts in the Cuban music world to locate musicians.
 When Ry Cooder arrived in Havana for recording, González himself was working an "all star" album tribute to the golden era greats of Cuban music, the Afro-Cuban All Stars, featuring many of the same musicians who comprise the Buena Vista Social Club.
 Subsequently, González led the Afro-Cuban All Stars and Rubén González on their European and American tours, and directed the Buena Vista Social Club concerts in Amsterdam, Mexico City and at Carnegie Hall.

 He speaks Russian, English and Spanish and has some knowledge of Lucumi and Abakua.

-He appears in the Sony Pictures Animation film Vivo in 2021 as the voice of Andrés, Vivo's owner.
-González reprised his role in the Spanish dub of the movie.
+He appeared in the Sony Pictures Animation film Vivo in 2021 as the voice of Andrés, Vivo's owner.
+González reprised his role in the Spanish dub of the film.